JawadAmmar700/Ui-Library-Package/README.md

 ## Features

-- Single and Long Press: Executes different logic for a single press or continuous press.
+- **Single and Long Press**: Executes different logic for a single press or continuous press.
 - **Customizable Delay**: Adjust the delay between repeated actions during long presses.
 - **TailwindCSS Styling**: Easily style the button with TailwindCSS classes.
 - **Arguments Support**: Pass custom arguments to the callback function.